nickzhums/app-templates-springboot-microservices-on-ARO/README.md

 # Spring Boot PetClinic Microservices Application Deployed to Azure Red Hat Openshift (ARO)
+> [!NOTE]
+> For Spring Boot applications, we recommend using Azure Spring Apps.

 ## Description
 In this sample app template, the PetClinic application (a Spring Boot based app) is containerized and deployed to an Azure RedHat Openshift (ARO) cluster secured by Azure Firewall